 MK: I remember this.
 People talked a lot of shit, it was a real thing.
 What’s Saagar doing?
 It was a whole thing.

-MK: I know we just said we’re gonna I know we just said we’re gonna finish up but I thought of a question that came up here.
+MK: I know we just said we’re gonna—I know we just said we’re gonna finish up, but I thought of a question that came up here.
 This is totally random.
 Apologies for that.
-But as we’re thinking about punishment, and cults, right, the use of cult was applied to Trump.
-I don’t know what you think about this, though, Saagar.
-Within Eric’s framework of what would you do if your kids were kidnapped by a cult?
-You go the fuck in, you do all that stuff.
-But you almost certainly would support the punishment of the cult leader, especially if that punishment prevented him doing that to other people’s kids.
-So, how do you think about the punishment framework within the contract you’ve created for Eric, because it’s unclear which direction it goes.
+But as we’re thinking about punishment, and cults, right?
+The use of cult was applied to Trump.
+I want to know what you think about this, though, Saagar.
+Within Eric’s framework of what would you do if your kids were kidnapped by a cult, you go the fuck in, you do all that stuff.
+But you almost certainly would support the punishment of the cult leader, especially if that punishment prevented him from doing that to other people’s kids.
+So, how do you think about the punishment framework within the contract you’ve created for Eric?
+Because it’s unclear which direction it goes.

 What I’m really thinking is that at some level, you do need to smack some people to the curb.
-But you also need to recognize that religions that are around for 1000s of years have forgiveness and grace, and redemption.
-And this passion for the destruction of the individual, the cancellation of an entire human being, and the social isolation from deplatforming is a recipe for creating people with nothing left to lose who have access to fertilizer, and potassium nitrate, and worse.
-And, you know, my claim is that most of us need love and admiration and trust.
+But you also need to recognize that religions that are around for thousands of years have forgiveness, and grace, and redemption.
+And this passion for the destruction of the individual, the cancellation of an entire human being, the social isolation from deplatforming is a recipe for creating people with nothing left to lose who have access to fertilizer, and potassium nitrate, and worse.
+And, you know, my claim is that most of us need love, and admiration, and trust.
 And look at my, look at my timeline.
 The number of people who say “Eric, I always politically disagree with you, but I never feel that you’re condescending—” Never use words like knuckle draggers, or make fun of the inability of people to spell.
 I talk a lot about the fact that my IQ is a bit lower than most people imagine, because of my learning issues.
-I talk about the fact that I am disgusted with the tote bag conspiracy, you know, if you have if you have Karl Castle on your answering machine, that you’re so proud of the fact that you’re not like “those other people” in the center of the country who, by the way, all those farmers actually know genetics, probably better than you do, because you just don’t even understand what’s going on in Kansas or Montana or whatever, ranchers.
+I talk about the fact that I am disgusted with the tote bag conspiracy, you know, if you have Karl Castle on your answering machine, that you’re so proud of the fact that you’re not like “those other people” in the center of the country who, by the way, all those farmers actually know genetics probably better than you do, because you just don’t even understand what’s going on in Kansas or Montana or whatever, ranchers…

 MK: Likewise, Eric.